Jakeman0831/Blobs-Repository/README.md

 # Blobs-Repository
-Where to share code for our new tap based android app
+This is where to share individual java, xml and mainfest files.